Before graduation, make sure that:

 The Doctoral Programme Committee will grade the licentiate thesis based on the examiner's proposal.
 When grading the thesis, the Committee will also consider, in addition to the examiner's statement, possible other statements, and possibly the supervising professor's statement on how the corrections suggested by the examiner have been taken into account (if such have been suggested in the examiner's statement).

-Grades used when evaluating the licentiate thesis: fail, pass, pass with distinction.
+Grades used when evaluating the licentiate thesis from 1 August 2018 onwards: fail, pass.

 Schedules for licentiate graduation are the same as for doctoral graduation, please see schedules here.